-AFFILIATE DISCLOSURE: Our content may include affiliate links for products and/or services we personally use, recommend, and/or believe would be helpful for you, our followers.
-If you take action (i.e., subscribe, make a purchase) after clicking one of these links, we will earn a small referral fee.
+AFFILIATE DISCLOSURE: Our content may include affiliate links for products and/or services we personally use, recommend, and/or believe would be helpful for you.
+If you take action (i.e., subscribe, make a purchase) after clicking one of these links, we earn a small referral fee at NO EXTRA COST TO YOU.
 We also display ads on the Site which may generate revenue for us.
 Income earned through these affiliate links and ads helps us continue to provide helpful content to you.

 We also are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.